wp-plugins/documentor-lite/readme.txt

 * Non intrusive styles, looks perfect on all the devices

 = Premium Version =
-[Documentor Premium](https://documentor.in/ "Documentor Premium Features") offers awesome features such as
+<a href="https://documentor.in/" rel="friend" title="Documentor Premium Features">Documentor Premium</a> offers awesome features such as

 * Multiple Skins
 * User Feedback form submission